Louis Antoine, Duke of Angoulême: Early life

 From 1780 to 1789, Louis Antoine and his younger brother, Charles Ferdinand, Duke of Berry, were educated by their gouverneur Armand-Louis, Marquis of Sérent in the château de Beauregard, located 5 km away from Versailles.
-On the outbreak of the French Revolution in 1789, the two young princes followed their father into exile first to Turin, then the Holy Roman Empire, and finally England.
+On the outbreak of the French Revolution in 1789, the two young princes followed their father into exile first to Turin, then the Holy Roman Empire, and finally Britain.
 In 1792, Louis Antoine joined the émigré army of his cousin, the Prince of Condé.

 In June 1795, his uncle, the comte de Provence, proclaimed himself King Louis XVIII.
 Later that year, the 20-year-old Louis Antoine led an unsuccessful royalist uprising in the Vendée.
 In early 1797, he joined his brother and uncle in the German Duchy of Brunswick, hoping to join the Austrian Army.
 The defeat of Austria by France obliged them to flee, and they took refuge in Mittau, Courland, under the protection of Tsar Paul I of Russia.

 There, on 10 June 1799, Louis Antoine married his first cousin, Marie Thérèse of France, the eldest child of Louis XVI and Marie Antoinette, and the only member of the immediate royal family to survive the French Revolution.
 Since her release from the Temple Prison in 1795, she had been living at the Austrian court.
-They had no children.
+They had one child, who died at birth in 1813.

 Military service

 In April 1800, Louis Antoine took command of a regiment of cavalry in the Bavarian army and took part in the battle of Hohenlinden against the French, showing some ability.

 In early 1801, Tsar Paul made peace with Napoleon Bonaparte, and the French court in exile fled to Warsaw, then controlled by Prussia.
 For the next ten years, Louis Antoine accompanied and advised his uncle, Louis XVIII.
 They returned to Russia when Alexander I became Tsar, but in mid-1807 the treaty between Napoleon and Alexander forced them to take refuge in Britain.
 There, at Hartwell House, King Louis reconstituted his court, and Louis-Antoine was granted an allowance of £300 a month.
 Twice (in 1807 and 1813) he attempted to return to Russia to join the fight against Napoleon, but was refused by the Tsar.

 Louis Antoine remained in Britain until 1814 when he sailed to Bordeaux, which had declared for the King.
 His entry into the city on 12 March 1814 was regarded as the beginning of the Bourbon Restoration in France.
-From there, Louis Antoine fought alongside the Duke of Wellington to bring about Napoleon's overthrow.
+From there, Louis Antoine fought in the war to bring about Napoleon's overthrow.
+He led an eponymous campaign in the south of France and inflicted a number of defeats on the armies of Napoleon, but when he was overrun he was deserted by his generals and captured by imperial forces.
+He was later pardoned by Napoleon and was allowed to leave France via Spain.